Rok standing next to a converted truck in snowy Tysovets, Ukraine

 Sightseeing in Kiev

-With the population of almost 3 million people, Kiev is undoubtedly not only the industrial, scientific, educational and cultural center of Ukraine, but also of Eastern Europe.
+With a population of almost 3 million, Kyiv is not only the industrial, scientific, educational, and cultural center of Ukraine, but also one of the main hubs of Eastern Europe.
 Extensive system of public transport and infrastructure, including the inexpensive Kyiv Metro, good restaurants, higher education institutions and historical landmarks with plenty of green areas, make it a pleasant tourist destination.

-One of the oldest and most important cities in Eastern Europe was founded at the beginning of the 5th century on flowing hills next to the Dnieper River.
-The city of ancient temples, unusual Soviet architecture, rich history that reflects in hundreds of monuments, sculptures and old buildings.
+Kiev, one of the oldest and most important cities in Eastern Europe was founded at the beginning of the 5th century on flowing hills next to the Dnieper River.
+It is a city of ancient temples, unusual Soviet architecture, rich history that reflects in hundreds of monuments, sculptures and old buildings.

-Maidan Nezalezhnosti (Independence Square) is the main square in Kyiv.
-The square has been the center of marches or protests, including the pro-European Union demonstrations in November 2013, which turned violent after the then-President of Ukraine, Viktor Yanukovych, decided to stop signing an agreement with the European Union and choose to join closer relations with Russia.
+Maidan Nezalezhnosti (Independence Square) is the main square in Kyiv and one of the city’s highlights, known for its vibrant atmosphere, historic significance, and nearby attractions.
+The square has long been a gathering place for marches and protests, including the pro-European Union demonstrations in November 2013.
+These protests turned violent after then-President Viktor Yanukovych decided to stop signing an agreement with the EU and chose closer ties with Russia instead.

 The oldest church in Kyiv, Saint Sophia Cathedral, was built in the 11th century and it became Ukraine’s first UNESCO site and the city’s most famous landmark.